octobiwancatnobi/squirrel-u/1_SquirrelU/2_Orientation/2_ProjectStructure/index.md

 * Videos should be in a peer directory called "video"

 Directories should be named using CamelCase preceded by a #_ character (i.e.
-1_CubeUOverview).
+1_SquirrelUOverview).
 The numbering allows for topics to self-order.
-Cube U wants to keep content well organized with a number of sub-directories within a single directory to no more than 10 chapters (numbered 0 through 9).
+Squirrel U wants to keep content well organized with a number of sub-directories within a single directory to no more than 10 chapters (numbered 0 through 9).